SarahNv/website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/sarah-narvaiz-20a45289/
 superuser: true
-title: Sarah Narvaiz
+title: Sarah Narvaiz, PhD
 ---

 Hello, welcome to my website!
-My name is Sarah and I am a 4th year Ph.D. candidate in the Evaluation, Statistics, and Methodology (ESM) program at the University of Tennessee (UT).
-My research interests include survey research, psychometrics, QuantCrit methods, and supporting underserved and underrepresented populations through my research.
-In addition to my studies, I am the Graduate Research Assistant for [Dr. Joshua Rosenberg](https://joshuamrosenberg.com/) working on the IES-funded [project](https://ies.ed.gov/funding/grantsearch/details.asp?ID=5723) (R305D220022): Quantifying the Robustness of Causal Inferences and the Graduate Research Assistant.
+My name is Sarah and I am a research scientist in the Theory and Practice in Teacher Education (TPTE) department at the University of Tennessee.
+My current work as a research scientist includes leading the re-design of an R Shiny application which conducts sensitivity analyses for causal inference methods as part of an IES-funded [project](https://ies.ed.gov/funding/grantsearch/details.asp?ID=5723) (R305D220022).
+Beyond this work, my research interests include survey research, psychometrics, QuantCrit methods, and supporting underserved and underrepresented populations.
+Other than that, I consider myself an R and Shiny lover.

 Feel free to explore my website and don't hesitate to reach out via email, Twitter, or LinkedIn.
 Thanks for stopping by! :)